-Breach of bail is not a separate criminal offence, but the police can arrest a child if the police have reasonable ground to believe that the child has breached the conditions of their bail.
-If a child is arrested for breach of bail, the child must be brought before the court as soon as is practicable within 24 hours of the arrest.
-(If the child is charged with murder, they must be brought before a Crown Court judge.)
+Breach of bail is not a separate criminal offence, but the police can arrest a child if the police have reasonable grounds to believe that the child has breached the conditions of their bail or will breach the conditions of their bail or fail to surrender to court.
+If a child is arrested for breach of bail, the child must be brought before the court as soon as is practicable within 24 hours of the arrest.61 (If the child is charged with murder, they must be brought before a Crown Court judge.)